Jane Sturtridge Dip.Couns. , MBACP

 Certificate in Counselling Skills and Theory.

-I have worked with many people and couples trying to cope with the loss of their baby.
+I have worked closely with people, couples and families who are trying to cope with the loss of a child.
 I regard my work as vital and valuable in supporting people as they go through this complex grief.

 I am a bereavement supervisor for Cruse supporting a group of bereavement volunteers.

-I have extensive experience working as an assessor within the organisation.
+I have extensive experience working as an assessor within the organisation too.

 I worked for many years at The University of Greenwich where I counselled students experiencing personal difficulties during their time of study.
-This covered a very broad range of issues especially cultural diversity and supporting overseas students adjust to living in a different country and culture.
+This covered a very broad range of issues especially around supporting overseas students adjust to living in a different country and culture.

 I have worked closely with people suffering with chronic anorexia and bulimia both in private practice and a residential setting.